stts-se/wstats/README.md

 # wstats

-`wstats` is a sketch of/place holder for a module to compute word statistics on wikipedia data.
-It is NOT ready for proper use, so use at your own risk.
+`wstats` is a module for computing word statistics on wikipedia data.
+It is NOT ready for proper use, so use at your own risk

 Usage: